 In his collection of folklore from Ireland W.B.Yeats quoted the Irish proverb that, Those who travel much have little faith.”
-He quoted this with seeming ambivalence, which reflects something of Yeats himself.
+He mentioned this with seeming ambivalence, which reflects something of Yeats himself.
 He certainly had many markings of the worldly man, yet he wrote the magnificent poem “The Second Coming,” with the immortal line that tells of the centre no longer holding, the widening gyre of the falcon.

 I have traveled very little, but this very small amount of travel has confirmed its enormous educational benefits.
 One sees new things from new perspectives “in the flesh.”
 Certainly one should always wish to grow, learn, and so on, but the proverb holds at least a kernel of truth: those who travel without a secure base may find themselves more “enlightened,” but also more confused then before.
 These new perspectives can completely undo one’s world.
 Whether this disruption be good or bad . . . it is unquestionably a disruption.